|

 George Fisher Show: Christmas With the Crawfords

-Information: December 24, 1949.
+December 24, 1949.

-of Program: Joan and oldest kids Christina and Christopher are
+Notes: Joan and oldest kids Christina and Christopher are

 interviewed by Fisher on Christmas Eve.
-(Cathy and Cynthia are also
+Cathy and Cynthia are also

-site to hear the entire interview.
-(A full transcript can also be
+in attendance.
+(A full transcript can be

-found in Christina's Mommie Dearest, pp. 82 - 88 of the hardcover.)
+found in Christina's Mommie Dearest, pp. 82 - 88 of the hardcover.

 1950s